 Interestingly, if the mummies had been American Indians, they would have been repatriated to their ancestral tribe and reburied.
 Because they came from Mexico, where no such laws about mummies exist to my knowledge, they were allowed to remain at the Museum of Man: stolen, smuggled, hidden, and now displayed mummies of two Mexican Indians.

 The Loneliest Mummy.
 If you should go to the Museum of Man, you shouldn't have a hard time locating the Lemon Grove Girl.
-She will be in a Lucite box, as shown in the picture above.
+She will be in a Lucite container.
 She will be curled in a basket, her body will look quite dry.
-In these days of technological wonders, it would be quite easy to make a reproduction of the body and display it in a Lucite box.
+In these days of technological wonders, it would be quite easy to make a reproduction of the body and display it in a similar fashion.
 In these days of heightened sensitivities, it would be admirable to return the mummies to their people.
 The girl, it is believed, died between the years A.D.
 1040 and 1260.
 A DNA sample could easily be taken from her body and possibly traced to her living descendants.